Updated May 2026

 Start with the county you actually farm.
 Then look for overlap: foreclosure plus tax, tax plus code, or a foreclosure in a ZIP you already mail.

-Can HFA replace official county records?
+Can HFA replace checking county records?

 No. HFA helps organize the records, but before you mail, bid, or make an offer, check the county or city source yourself.